johnpeart/johnpeart.github.io/_blogpost/2024-07-25-most-lgbt-mps-ever-uk-parliament.md

 On 4 July 2024, the UK went to the polls for its most recent General Election.
 On 5 July, the results started rolling in and new MPs were returned to the House of Commons.

+This is what we know about the composition of Parliament today:

 ## More than 10% of MPs are LGBT+

-Of the 650 MPs returned, 66 of them are openly lesbian, gay, bisexual or trans, or have another minority sexual orientation or gender identity (LGBT+).
+Of the 650 MPs returned, 67 of them are openly lesbian, gay, bisexual or trans, or have another minority sexual orientation or gender identity (LGBT+).
+(Though I should note that, whilst we have had a trans MP in the past, there appear to be no trans or non-binary MPs in this Parliament).

 By “openly LGBT+”, I mean that there is a trustworthy publicly available source to verify that they are definitely LGBT+.
 This might be a public statement from the person, or an interview they've done, or other reporting from a reputable journalistic or academic source.
 [The dataset includes the sources](//mps.whoare.lgbt), so you can look at them yourself.